In 2019 this route reopened.

 David Newman, 1965 (o/p)

 This book is a cracker.
-In 1959, with the French Sahara convulsed with wars of independence, Newman, an engineer who’d failed to launch ‘a product two years ahead of its time’ jacks it all in to visit a friend in Nigeria.
-But unlike his friend, Newman decides to drive all the way across the desert – ‘the sort of adventure that had my nerve endings tingling’.
-And to make matters harder he choses to do it in his new Ford Zephyr.
+In 1959, with the French Sahara convulsed by wars of independence, Newman, an engineer who’d failed to launch “a product two years ahead of its time” jacks it all in to visit a friend in Nigeria.
+But unlike his friend, Newman decides to drive all the way across the desert – “the sort of adventure that had my nerve endings tingling”.
+And to make matters harder he chooses to do it in his new Ford Zephyr.

-“In a saloon car it’s impossible” his Nigerian friend urges him, having struggled there from Dakar in a Landrover.
-‘I’ll see you in six weeks’ was Newman’s firm reply.
+“In a saloon car it’s impossible” his Nigerian friend urges him, having struggled to reach Nigeria from Dakar in a Landrover.
+“I’ll see you in six weeks” was Newman’s firm reply.
 Trouble was, he’d spent £3000 preparing the car, was running out on the HP, and was skint.

-Even allowing for the era, Newman puts himself across bluntly like some arrogant rich-boy/student thinking the world owed him and his ‘impossible’ undertaking, making even Geoffrey ‘Fearful Void’ Moorhouse look reasonable.
-Time and again he boils over when friends, strangers, hotel staff or – for pity’s sake! – his embassy when they refuse bail him out, and yet he obviously started the trip nearly broke with plans of ‘selling film rights’ while bouncing cheques like a Haarlem Globetrotter.
+Even allowing for the era, Newman puts himself across like some arrogant, entitled pillock thinking the world owed him and his ‘impossible’ undertaking, making even Geoffrey ‘Fearful Void’ Moorhouse look reasonable.
+Time and again he boils over when friends, strangers, hotel staff or – for pity’s sake! – embassy refuse to bail him out, and yet he obviously started the trip nearly broke with plans of ‘selling film rights’ while bouncing cheques like a Haarlem Globetrotter.

 It’s this breathtaking arrogance and the lively ‘what-on-earth-could-happen-next’ pace that drives you through this short book.
 One admires adventurousness of course, but in his own words Newman comes across as deeply obnoxious and who deserved everything he got.
-On another level it is a good warning on what to expect of the Sahara in a 2WD saloon in summer.
-Available on the web for a couple of quid used and I would say, highly recommended.
+Available online for a couple of quid.